 In serious situations, this training enables practitioners to avoid confronting an opponent’s brute force at the moment of physical contact.
 Instead, they use spiraling force and positioning to instantly leverage, guide, and neutralize the opponent’s attack.

-After, using the power of force through Push Hands, combined with Chin Na or quick throws, Tai Chi employs gentle, continuous movements at close range to disrupt the opponent’s balance and joints, subduing or throwing them.
+After using the power of force through Push Hands, combined with Chin Na or quick throws, Tai Chi employs gentle, continuous movements at close range to disrupt the opponent’s balance and joints, subduing or throwing them.

 Kung Fu Schools Served You Well in Serious Situation